storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 There are some general ideas presented in {ref}`user-guide-core-concepts` that should help inform usage of object storage with your software.
 For example, object storage is not very good for high IOPS work loads, so prefer to use {ref}`Object Mount Fusion <Object Mount-fusion-guide>` for that use-case.

 The following are some applications for which we have additional guidance when using then in combination with Object Mount.
-If you have more to add to the list, let us and the community know on our [discourse](https://discourse.cuno.io) forum.
+If you have more to add to the list, let us and the community know on our [forum](https://forum.storj.io).

 ## Applications